MaceoBasse/GodsUnchainedTracker/Readme.md

 # GodsUnchainedTracker

-GodsUnchainedTracker is a Python library for dealing with word pluralization.
+GodsUnchainedTracker is a python application that allows to be notified when a card is at the set price.

 ## Installation